 The Hippy Homemaker's Soothing Herbal Cough Syrup

 This recipe is the one that I make in my own home for coughs and chest congestion.
 I have set up this recipe so that you can pick and choose which cough soothing herbs that you have on hand, to make your own Herbal Cough Syrup.
 You can omit the cinnamon and ginger, but they are great for coughs, circulating blood, and helping to boost your immunities.
 The honey can be substituted with maple syrup, vegetable glycerin, or white sugar, but raw unfiltered honey is by far the best option.
 It has been clinically proven to be more effective than your commercial cough syrups, plus it tastes WAY better!

-- 3 cups distilled water (you can use boiled filtered water, but for the best shelf life distilled water is more of a guarantee)
+- 3 cups filtered water (you can use boiled filtered water, but for the best shelf life distilled water is more of a guarantee)

 - 1/4 cup licorice root (or another cough soothing herb of your choice)

 - 1/4 cup wild cherry bark (or another cough soothing herb of your choice)

 - 1/4 cup mullein leaf (or another cough soothing herb of your choice)

 - 1 Tbsp. (or 1 stick) cinnamon chips

 - In a saucepan, combine water, and herbs.
 Bring to a boil and reduce down to simmer for 20 minutes.